toji/toji.dev/webgpu-best-practices/error-handling.md

 Labels are never required, but can be assigned to every object type in WebGPU: Devices, Pipelines, Shader Modules, Bind Groups, Layouts, etc. Setting a label has very little overhead, and should be done even for release versions of your app.
 They are allowed to be any string you want, the API does not attempt to interpret them for semantic meaning.
 The label's only job is to help you, the developer, recognize what object is being referred to.

-Once a label is set it makes it easy to identify objects when stepping through code with a debugger or logging messages to the console.
-Those use cases alone would be enough to justify giving your objects labels, but they could have been accomplished without explicit API support.
+Once a label is set it makes it easy to identify objects when stepping through code with a debugger.
+That use case alone would be enough to justify giving your objects labels, but it could have been accomplished without explicit API support.
 What makes WebGPU labels special is that they will help you identify problems at a much deeper level.

 ### Labels in error messages